bihealth/sodar-core-legacy/docs/source/project_app_dev.rst

 Views
 =====

-Certain guidelines must be followed in developing views to utilize the projectroles framework.
+Certain guidelines must be followed in developing views for them to be successfully used by projectroles.

 URL Keyword Arguments
 ---------------------